MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

   * prevent duplicate users from signing up
-  * When you submit a weak password, the email address gets cleared - fix this
   * make sure spinner renders for dashboard page
   * when you first login; dashboard and cards load before animation is complete.
   * add subscription to videos